-The Complaint was filed in English with the WIPO Arbitration and Mediation Center (the "Center") on April 4, 2024.
-On April 5, 2024, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
-On April 7, 2024, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain name which differed from the named Respondent (REDACTED) and contact information in the Complaint.
-The Center sent an email communication to the Complainant on April 8, 2024, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
-The Complainant filed an amended Complaint in English on April 9, 2024.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the "Center") on April 19, 2024.
+On April 19, 2024, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
+On April 22, 2024, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain name which differed from the named Respondent (Redacted for privacy) and contact information in the Complaint.
+The Center sent an email communication to the Complainant on April 23, 2024, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
+On the same day, the Center informed the parties in Chinese and English, that the language of the registration agreement for the disputed domain name is Chinese.

-On April 8, 2024, the Center informed the Parties in Chinese and English, that the language of the Registration Agreement for the disputed domain name is Chinese.
-On April 9, 2024, the Complainant confirmed its request that English be the language of the proceeding.
+The Complainant filed an amended Complaint on April 25, 2024, including a request for English to be the language of the proceeding.
 The Respondent did not submit any comment on the Complainant's submission.